-The aim is to promote sustainable business practices by linking environmental management – in particular, EMAS – to an even greater extent with existing environmental and economic policy toolkits.
-This will involve a focus on current policy initiatives to support circular economy, sustainability reporting and climate policy instruments.
-A comprehensive concept will be developed and implemented in order to:
+The aim was to promote sustainable business practices by linking environmental management – in particular, EMAS – to an even greater extent with existing environmental and economic policy toolkits.
+This involved a focus on current policy initiatives to support circular economy, sustainability reporting and climate policy instruments.
+A comprehensive concept was developed and implemented in order to:

 - Highlight potentials for expanding or enhancing existing linkages, such as company certification and monitoring by authorities;

 - Demonstrate new ways to link environmental management with other instruments and measures;